nramenta/dabble/README.md

 `Count`.
 Errors will yield a `RuntimeException`.

 Parameters in the form of arrays will automatically be transformed and inserted into the query as a comma separated list.
-The following call:
+The following:

 ```php
 <?php